 Fire District 3

-Provides fire and life safety services to 40,000 people in east Clark County, including the city of Battle Ground.
-We live by our core values of professionalism, safety, teamwork, integrity, and community.
+Provides fire and life safety services to 40,000 people in east Clark County, including the City of Battle Ground.
+We operate by our core values of professionalism, safety, teamwork, integrity, and community.

 Fire Chief Scott Sorenson welcomes the opportunity to provide a 15-30 minute virtual presentation to local groups and organizations about emergency services in the fire district, the recent annexation of the City of Battle Ground, and answer any questions.
 If you’d like to arrange for a presentation, please contact the Fire Chief at 360-892-2331 or firstname.lastname@example.orgThank you!